 We are delighted to announce the top three stories from September’s entries are (in alphabetical order):

-If your story for this month isn’t listed above, you are welcome to do whatever you like with your submission hereon in.
-If your story is listed, it’s possible that it could be placed in the ultimate top ten* which will be published on this website (and on http://www.beaconlit.co.uk) next July so please do not send it elsewhere until after the literary festival.
+If your story for this month isn’t listed in the above three, you are welcome to do whatever you like with your submission hereon in.
+If your story is listed, it’s possible that it could be placed in the ultimate top ten* which will be published on this website (and on http://www.beaconlit.co.uk) in July so please do not send it elsewhere until after the final results are announced.

 If you have requested, and paid for, critique, this will be with you in the next few days.